src-dbgr/classifier/README.md

 # Bear Classifier
 Neural Network trained for classifying images of grizzly and teddy bears
-- Example from the Book "Deep Learning for Coders with fastai & PyTorch"
+- Example from the book "Deep Learning for Coders with fastai & PyTorch"